Open For Innovation (Starting With Integrations)

 Google + Canvas = Better Together

-Canvas is officially supported by Google.
-Learn how this partnership is simplifying teaching and learning everywhere.
+Canvas is now supported by Google.
+See how this partnership is elevating teaching and learning.

 Use Better Tools.
 And Use Tools Better.